Mountain tourrecommended routeMountain tour · Eisacktal closed

 Safety information

-Mountaineering experience, surefootedness and appropriate equipment are essential!
+Mountain experience, sure-footedness, and appropriate equipment are absolutely necessary!

 Public transport

-By bus 312 (Sterzing/Vipiteno-Ridnauntal/Val Ridanna) from Sterzing to the bus stop "mining museum" in Maiern/Masseria.
+By line bus 312 (Sterzing-Ridnauntal) from Sterzing to the last stop "Bergbaumuseum" in Maiern.

 Directions

-Take the A22 to Sterzing, after the motorway exit take the 4th exit from the roundabout in the direction of Ridnauntal.
-Follow the road to Maiern (Landesmuseum Bergbau) for about 17 km.
+Take the A22 to Sterzing, after the motorway exit take the 4th exit from the roundabout towards Ridnauntal.
+Follow the road to Maiern (Bergbaumuseum), approx. 17 km.

 Parking

-Free parking at the mining museum in Maiern, Ridnauntal.
+Free parking at the Bergbaumuseum in Maiern, Ridnauntal.

 Coordinates